willstepp/writings/sanctum-kthadras/sk.notes.md

 * Why is it everyplace you work there has to be at least one asshole?
 They joke at lunch.
 And if there isn’t one, it may be you!
 I’ve never worked with an asshole.

+* They found her hanged in her mother's bedroom closet.
+She had been dead for three days when they found her.
+Neighbors said there was an awful smell.
+That's all I know.

+* Imagining his naked walk inside, he references the imp of the perverse by Poe.

+* Sounds like Abbie really left you guys high and dry. *crickets*

+* As he watches the workers walk from the parking lot to the building, he feels a lurking despair — this will be my life from now on.
+Day in, day out.
+Here is the routine.

+* Abigail passed away.
+About six months ago now.
+It was -- she committed suicide.
+They found her hanging in a closet, in her mother's bedroom closet.
+They said she -- I'm really sorry.
+I had no idea.
+They didn't tell me.
+Some days me and her would walk down to the pond, down that path yonder, on our lunch break.
+We would talk about things.
+Office gossip.
+Family stuff.
+You know.
+She was a beautiful soul, Abigail was.
+And so kind to me.

 ### Murder Kroger

 * The place is below the Murder Kroger.
 The Man Who Lives in the Room.
 He takes away feelings of sorrow.
 The place links to the past and the future.
 Somehow the Dark Web is involved.